 If you haven’t had enough of a museum fix, the University of Zurich has several interesting exhibits that you can access for free.
 The anthropology, zoology and palaeontology museums are well worth a visit, and be sure to have a walk through the ETH and University of Zurich campus on top of the hill while you are there.

-On the first Thursday of every month, the lecture hall of the Ethnological Museum is transformed into a small cinema.
+On the first Thursday of every month, the lecture hall of the Ethnographic Museum is transformed into a small cinema.
 The museum uses the evening to showcase various documentaries about everyday life in Switzerland and abroad.
 What’s more, admission is completely free!

 12. Go for a jog in Zurich Oerlikon